-Historically, fire played a fundamental role in shaping certain portions of the Massachusetts landscape.
-In particular, glacial deposits of excessively well drained sand & gravel soils tend to be associated with relatively short fire intervals.
-These soil types occur primarily in coastal areas and in association with major river valleys, and lightning-caused fires and/or fires set by Native people in these areas historically maintained highly productive wildlife habitats including heath lands, pitch pine/scrub oak barrens, and open canopy oak-pine woodlands.
-Decades of fire exclusion following European settlement resulted in the decline of numerous species and degradation of entire fire-associated ecosystems.
-In Massachusetts, some vegetation and habitats have evolved with fire and are best maintained with periodic burning, including some areas that are home to state- and federally-listed rare, endangered, or threatened species.
+Historically, fire played a fundamental role in shaping a patchwork of open habitats and forested communities across the Massachusetts landscape.
+For example, the barrens vegetation associated with glacial deposits of deep and excessively well drained sand and gravel tend to be associated with relatively short fire return intervals.
+Many shrubs such as low-bush blueberry sprout quickly after fire from fire resistant roots and underground stems and branches, pitch pine and oak trees have thick protective bark, and wildflowers have heat resistant seeds that break their dormancy after fire.
+Several of these specialized communities occur primarily in coastal areas and farther inland in association with major river valleys.
+Historically, fires were likely caused by lightning and/or set by humans including Native people who used fire to improve routes for travel, clear areas for agriculture, harvest forest products, and maintain highly productive wildlife habitats including Heathlands, Pitch Pine Oak Barrens, and open canopy Oak-Pine Woodlands.
+Forest conversion for firewood consumption, building supplies, industries such as charcoaling, and agriculture followed European settlement and eventual fire exclusion in the remaining forests resulted in the decline of numerous species and the degradation of fire influenced communities and ecosystems.
+In Massachusetts, we are fortunate to have natural communities and habitats that have evolved with fire and are best maintained with periodic burning, including some areas that are home to state- and federally-listed rare, endangered, or threatened species.
 Prescribed fire is used to restore and maintain these habitats.

-The primary concerns for all prescribed burns are involve human safety and protection of built infrastructure.
+The primary concerns for all prescribed burns involve human safety, protection of built infrastructure and protection of sensitive resources, especially if fire has been absent from an area for a period.
+In some cases, restoration may involve reducing pre-burn fuels by forest thinning and mowing of understory brush before fire can be re-introduced.
 Planning is critical for every burn.
-Fire behavior and weather are monitored throughout the burn, and if the prescription parameters are exceeded the fire is “shut down”.
-Permits are required from the town fire chief and the air quality staff at DEP’s regional offices.
-The local fire chief can of course stop the fire at any time.
-There is a public meeting in most areas before prescribed burning is introduced.
-Abutting landowners are notified of fire dates, reasons, and expectations
+A prescribed burn plan developed by a qualified burn boss must be in place before a burn is conducted.
+Firebreaks and other site preparations are made.
+Fire behavior, fuels, and weather are monitored throughout the burn, and if the prescription parameters are exceeded the fire is “shut down”.
+Permits are required from the town fire chief and the regional office of DEP’s Air Quality Section.
+The burn is carried out by a skilled crew under the direction of a qualified burn boss.
+The local fire chief can of course stop the burn at any time.
+There are public information meetings in most areas before prescribed burning is introduced.
+Abutting landowners are notified of fire dates, reasons, and expectations for the burn season.